Medical marijuana cultivation underway in River Valley

 New Day Cultivation in Hot Springs and Carpenter Farms in Grady, which received their licenses in 2020 with River Valley Relief, are still working toward growing product.

-Walton said the River Valley Relief facility at 5601 Old Greenwood Road is 25,000 square feet with rooms dedicated to each step of the cultivation process.
+Walton, the cultivation director, said the River Valley Relief facility at 5601 Old Greenwood Road is 25,000 square feet, with rooms dedicated to each step of the cultivation process.
 It has seven "flower rooms" where marijuana plants are grown.
 River Valley Relief Cultivation plans a processing lab where concentrated and edible products will be made after it receives the necessary equipment.

 Nolan said the more efficient River Valley Relief Cultivation is in growing high-quality medical marijuana, the lower the costs it will incur.
 Quality in this context is two components, according to Walton.
 This includes a marijuana flower's potency in its medicinal compounds, meaning cannabinoids, terpenes and flavonoids, and how free it is from pathogens and any residual chemicals or biochemicals applied during the cultivation process.